PoyrazM/PoyrazM/readme.md

 # 💻 Software Developer

 I am Mertcan and 24yo.
-I am working on the Test Automation @Enuygun.
+I am working on the Backend Development @Enuygun.
 I am interested in Backend Development and Test Automation.

 <br>